Brandon1126/DistributedMachineLearning/README.md

 The instance types used for this project are posted below.
 We used 4 different instances with varying numbers of vCPU and GPU.
 Distributed machine learning was experimented with, but we did not get the results we expected.
 We did not see a speedup in performance as the communication overhead was too large and our models had to be adjusted too much to converge properly.
 If we used more expensive instances with 100GB/s network, we would have seen a speedup in training time for distributed ML (using many VMs) but it turned out to not be worth.
 What was done instead is a survey of single VMs, most of which include a GPU.

-We used 4 different types of paid instances offered by AWS to test our various types of GPU for machine learning.
-The same model was used in each instance.
-We were able to load these instances with helpful AMIs that included all the necessary libraries, including tensorflow, cuda API for nvidia GPUs.
-Anaconda was also pre-installed in these AMIs, and several environments were provided to choose from.
-We used "conda activate tensorflow2_p38".
-Unfortunately, we were not allowed to use the top-tier P-type instances (these offer the best GPUs for ML, like Nvidia's Tesla V100).
-Details provided below.

 ## Key results Below (More results and images in each corresponding instance folder)